davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

    ```
 ### loadingIndicator.hideAutomatically
 - **type**: boolean
 - **description**: if set to `false`, it disables the automatic hiding of the loading indicator once the micro frontend is loaded.
 It is only considered if the loading indicator is enabled.
-It does not apply if the loading indicator is activated manually with the `LuigiClient.uxManager().showLoadingIndicator()` function.
-If the loading indicator is enabled and automatic hiding is disabled, use `LuigiClient.uxManager().hideLoadingIndicator()` to hide it manually in your micro frontend during the startup.
+It does not apply if the loading indicator is activated manually with the `AppLaunchpadClient.uxManager().showLoadingIndicator()` function.
+If the loading indicator is enabled and automatic hiding is disabled, use `AppLaunchpadClient.uxManager().hideLoadingIndicator()` to hide it manually in your micro frontend during the startup.
 - **default**: `true`
 - **example**:
     ```javascript